bjellesma/BillJellesmaCoding/blog/20250328_streamlit_react.md

 </html>
 ```

-For those familiar with frontend design, this is the base file that you'll need.
+For those familiar with frontend frameworks (React, Vue, Angular), this is the base file that you'll need.
 It simply provides a root id which we'll connect to with our typescript.

 **crossfit_scatter_plot/frontend/.env**